PR

 Biologically, there are clear differences between these two.

-On the other hand, Phalaenopsis refers to the genus of orchids.
-Phalaenopsis This is a general term for the species included in this genus.
+On the other hand, Phalaenopsis is a general term for species belonging to the genus Phalaenopsis .
 Depending on the classification, this genus is distributed from southern China to Southeast Asia and is a large group containing about 70 species.
 In addition, it also includes individuals that have been hybridized through selective breeding of multiple species.

-While orchid species other than Phalaenopsis are not typically used for anything, they are traded among orchid enthusiasts.
-Orchidaceae plants, including the Phalaenopsis genus, are subject to regulations under the Washington Convention (listed in Appendix II), and international trade is generally restricted (Fukunaga & Shimazaki, 2003).
+While orchid species other than Phalaenopsis are not typically used for any purpose, they are traded among orchid enthusiasts.
+Orchidaceae plants, including the Phalaenopsis genus, are subject to regulations under the Washington Convention (listed in Appendix II ), and international trade is generally restricted (Fukunaga & Shimazaki, 2003).
 However, if local dealers cultivate and propagate them and can prove that they can be propagated stably, they may be traded, but they are often expensive.

 What are the differences between Phalaenopsis orchids, Manila Phalaenopsis orchids, and Sunda Phalaenopsis orchids?

-Also, since there are many different species in the Phalaenopsis genus, it is impossible to list all the ways to distinguish between them here, but one species that has white flowers and is very similar in appearance is the Sunda Phalaenopsis.
-Phalaenopsis amabilis These are some examples.
+Also, since there are many different species in the Phalaenopsis genus, it is impossible to list all the ways to distinguish between them here, but one species with white flowers that is very similar is Phalaenopsis amabilis .

 What are the differences between them?